 - Begin to understand what the Lord is offering us in the temples (they are symbolic, for examples and hints see Marion G. Romney)

-- Receive a fulness of the promises and gifts the Lord is offering us there (see Holy Spirit of Promise in Preach My Gospel)
+- Receive a fullness of the promises and gifts the Lord is offering us there (see Holy Spirit of Promise in Preach My Gospel)

 - Help others desire and receive full temple blessings

-- Further steps as we are led by the Holy Spirit
+- Follow the further steps we will receive as we are led by the Holy Spirit

 I’ve missed many.
 No matter where we are now, there is another step ahead of us!
 Do you see where this path will lead your families?